 There are also options for transportation for individuals with Medicaid that do not have adequate transportation to and from medical appointments.
 Each of the agencies listed below work with residents to provide professional, accessible, and affordable transportation.

-For more information on the Section 5304 Transportation Program, please contact Jessica at 606-864-7391.
+For more information on the Section 5304 Transportation Program, please contact Shelby at 606-864-7391.
 Each agency operates in different counties.
 Please contact them directly for more information and to book a ride.